leuty/eb-cosmo/README.md

 If you compile another version of Cosmo targeting the other architecture (i.e. the CPU) you need to update the `Options.lib.cpu` with the corresponding variable: `EBROOTDYCORE_CRCLIM_GPU`.
 The extended tutorial provides more details about these files and variables.

-And load all corresponding modules:
+Load all corresponding modules:
 ```
 $ module load DYCORE_CRCLIM_GPU/cordex-CrayGNU-18.08-double
 ```
-and we run the Cosmo build script:
+and run the Cosmo build script:
 ```
 $ test/jenkins/./build.sh -c cray -t gpu -x $EBROOTDYCORE_CRCLIM_GPU
 ```